Battle of Fort Driant: Aftermath

-Major General S. Leroy Irwin was given the blame by some for the failure at Fort Driant, he being stated as "moving too slow" and "removing the drive" of the battalion early during the initial attacks in September.
+Irwin was blamed by some for the failure at Fort Driant, for "moving too slow" and "removing the drive" of the battalion early during the initial attacks in September.
 However, on September 28, Patton had in fact instructed Irwin to use the lull in the fighting to recuperate losses in his regiments.
 Walker suggested that a lack of aggressive leadership at the battalion and regimental levels led the attack to stall, to which Irwin pointed out that up until the attack had commenced, the fortifications at Fort Driant had never been observed from the ground, and the attack's planners weren't aware of the fort's pillbox fortifications and layered barbed wire surrounding the perimeter.

-When Metz fell in December 1944, Fort Driant capitulated to the 5th Infantry Division at 3:45pm on December 8, surrendering uncaptured.
+When Metz fell in December 1944, Fort Driant surrendered to the 5th Infantry Division at 15:45 on December 8.
 It was discovered among the prisoners that there were several units of the 17th SS Panzer Grenadier Division, along with the remnants of the German 1217th Grenadier Regiment and the III.
 Battalion of the Officer Training Regiment, which may have contributed to the Germans' stiff resistance.

 General Omar Bradley, commander of the Twelfth Army Group and Patton's immediate superior, recorded the following exchange with Patton where he expressed his frustration with Patton's initial refusal to bypass the fort: "During October, he [Patton] undertook an unauthorized pecking campaign against the enemy fortress position at Metz.
 When I found him probing those battlements, I appealed impatiently to him.
 'For God's sake, George, lay off,' I said, 'I promise you'll get your chance.
 When we get going again you can far more easily pinch out Metz and take it from behind.
 Why bloody your nose in this pecking campaign?"
 Patton replied "We're using Metz to blood the new divisions."
 Bradley remarked on this exchange "Though I was nettled over George's persistence in these forays at Metz, I declined to make an issue of it."
-Patton's comment referenced the 5th Infantry Division being saturated with new troops, as it had suffered heavy casualties at Dornot months earlier, with some battalions almost entirely destroyed.
+Patton's comment referenced the 5th Infantry Division being saturated with new troops, as it had suffered heavy casualties at Dornot in September, with some battalions almost entirely destroyed.